arrayexpress/ae_auto/docs/source/structure.rst

 * :ref:`dal_ref`: It is the only way to access different databases using both |gateway|, and |transaction_script| Transaction scripts.
 It has 2 main blocks according the the database type:

-   a. :ref:`MySQL`: Contains all gateways and transaction scripts for each MySQL schema
+   a. :ref:`MySQL_ref`: Contains all gateways and transaction scripts for each MySQL schema
-   b. :ref:`Oracle`: Contains the gateways and transaction scripts for each Oracle Database.
+   b. :ref:`Oracle_ref`: Contains the gateways and transaction scripts for each Oracle Database.

 * :ref:`resources`: This package contains the scripts and tools required to access external services such as Europe PMC and ENA services.